wlaub/tuw/README.md

 The best reference for the packet format is the actual implementation in `TheUltimateWednesdayModule.cs`.
 At present it consists of 4 parts: Header, Player State, Inputs, Stream Info.
 Each packet is preceded by an unsigned short giving its total size in bytes.

-In total a packet is 74 bytes long plus the length of the current room name (with null terminator), which may add several bytes.
+In total a packet is 74 bytes long plus the length of the current room name (with null terminator) plus transient packets when transient events happen, which may add several bytes.
 Room names are often 3-4 characters long (a00 or a-00), though they can be longer.
 Assuming a 5-character room name (+1 null terminator), each packet is 80 bytes long and the mod will write 4.8 KB/s (17.28 MB/hour) to the dump file if enabled.

 ## tuw python module